Mike Zunino Player Props: Guardians vs. Marlins

-On Saturday, Mike Zunino (.241 batting average in his past 10 games, with four doubles, seven walks and an RBI) and the Cleveland Guardians face the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
-First pitch is at 3:10 PM ET.
+The Cleveland Guardians and Mike Zunino, who went 0-for-2 last time out, battle Jesus Luzardo and the Miami Marlins at Progressive Field, Sunday at 1:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-2) against the Tigers.
+In his most recent game he had a hitless showing (0-for-2) against the Marlins.

 Mike Zunino Game Info & Props vs. the Marlins